The Three Pure Precepts

 As a Zen Buddhist community we are committed to ethical relationships and practice.

-Ethic Standards, Teacher Relationships, and Grievance Procedures
+Ethical Standards, Teacher Relationships, and Grievance Procedures

-The Sixteen Bodhisattva Precepts are the foundation of our vows.
-And we recognize that ethics standards and guidelines are needed to provide commentary and processes for addressing difficult situations that may arise in our sangha or in inter-sangha relations.
+The Sixteen Bodhisattva Precepts are the foundation of our vows, and we recognize that ethics standards and guidelines are needed to provide commentary and processes for addressing difficult situations that may arise in our sangha or in inter-sangha relations.

 Use of Power and Position

 Confidentiality.
 We understand confidentiality to be a reasonable assumption of privacy.
-It is not a strict code of secrecy.
 A central part of our practice is spiritual direction.
 There is a right to a reasonable sense of confidentiality regarding what is said in dokusan or similar interviews.
+It is not a strict code of secrecy.

 Personal details disclosed during interviews not relevant to practice in the judgment of the teachers are not shared.
 When complaints are made or concerns are expressed, again, one person should not be expected to hold these things in secret.

 Dual Relationships.
 Although not all dual relationships within the sangha are harmful, and some are unavoidable, they have a significant potential to complicate student-teacher relationships and to undermine sangha harmony.
 The teacher should be alert to maintain appropriate boundaries and carefully consider the implications and dangers of dual relationships.
 Examples of dual relationships include romantic relationships, financial relationships, intimate friendships, therapeutic relationships, and professional relationships.
+When such relationships arise, it is the responsibility of the teacher to inform other members of the teaching circle and to abide by their council.

 Intimacy.
 Our practice is one of intimacy.
 It can be warmhearted and close.
 And relationships between teachers and students, as with therapeutic relationships, usually involve powerful psychic conditions including projection, transference and counter-transference, among others.
 In addition there are the complexities found within the power differential that exists between a teacher and a student.
 Also, we are explicitly a sex-positive community.
 So, it can be difficult outlining what we consider appropriate and what we do not.